-- F 9.1.2 Hauliers must maintain an up to date inventory of Non-UFAS vehicles owned or UPDATED operated (including acquired new and second-hand bulk vehicles), hired or leased. - Guidance Non-UFAS vehicles may be added to the AIC Vehicle Inventory although this is not mandatory. - F 9.1.3.1 When a new, hired/leased or second-hand vehicle has been added to the Haulier's fleet, the Haulier must inform, and gain and retain written approval from the Certification Body. - F 9.1.3.2 New vehicles require documented confirmation of purchase including VIN/chassis UPDATED number. - F 9.1.3.3 Rigid vehicles and all trailers hired/leased must be from a TASCC Haulage Certified NEW company. (see TASCC Appendix 19) - F 9.1.3.4 Before hiring/leasing or purchasing second-hand vehicles for carrying any feed or UPDATED food, the Haulier must have as a minimum: - a signed declaration that no materials on the current forbidden/exclusion list of the International Database for Transport of Feed (IDTF) (www.icrt-idtf.com) have been carried - details of the last three loads carried - cleaning and sanitising operations relating to these loads - VIN/Chassis number - Date of acquisition
+F 9.1.2Hauliers must maintain an up to date inventory of Non-UFAS vehicles owned orUPDATEDoperated (including acquired new and second-hand bulk vehicles), hired or leased.

+Guidance Non-UFAS vehicles may be added to the AIC Vehicle Inventory although this is not mandatory.

+- F 9.1.3.1 When a new, hired/leased or second-hand vehicle has been added to the Haulier'sUPDATED fleet, the Haulier must inform, and gain and retain written approval from the Certification Body. - F 9.1.3.2New vehicles require documented confirmation of purchase including VIN/chassisUPDATEDnumber. - F 9.1.3.3Rigid vehicles and all trailers hired/leased must be from a TASCC Haulage CertifiedNEWcompany. (see TASCC Appendix 19)

-F 9.1.4.1 UPDATED All vehicles must be identified.
-F 9.1.4.2 UPDATED All vehicles must be uniquely numbered or lettered.
-F 9.1.4.3 UPDATED All vehicles must include the Haulier Scheme ID for identification purposes.
-F 9.1.4.4 UPDATED All vehicles identification must link to chassis/VIN number on the inventory.
-F 9.1.4.5 UPDATED Whatever the method of identification is, it must be permanently fixed and appear on both sides and the rear of the vehicle and be clearly visible.
-F 9.1.4.6 UPDATED The size must be no smaller than number-plate lettering and in a durable form that will not be damaged or erased by normal operations or cleaning.
-F 9.1.4.7 UPDATED Vehicle identification is also applicable to hired vehicles which operate under the Hauliers Scheme ID.
-F 9.1.4.8 UPDATED The Hauliers Scheme ID must not be displayed on vehicles unless a current and valid UFAS certificate is held.
-F 9.1.5 Vehicle compartments will be specified by numbers in loading instructions where the lowest number is nearest from the cab unless otherwise documented.
-F 9.2 Vehi F 9.2.1 cle Construction, Cleaning and Maintenance The load carrying areas and equipment of bulk vehicles and trailers must be constructed so that feeds are protected from contamination and cross contamination.
-Guidance Vehicle and equipment design should permit effective cleaning and maintenance.
-F 9.2.2 UPDATED Before using any vehicle (including new) it must be thoroughly pressure cleaned and sanitised (to include all surfaces that come into contact with food or feed) in accordance with the manufacturer of food/feed safe sanitisers recommendations and inspected.
-Proof of appropriate cleaning and inspection must be kept for audit.
-F 9.2.3 UPDATED Exteriors of all vehicles must not represent a contamination risk when presented for the carriage of goods.
-To ensure this, vehicles must be cleaned routinely in accordance with the operator's procedures, customer and legal requirements.
-Guidance Requirements may vary according to the species of livestock being fed and in the
+F 9.1.3.4Before hiring/leasing or purchasing second-hand vehicles for carrying any feed orUPDATEDfood, the Haulier must have as a minimum:

+F 9.2 Vehicle Construction, Cleaning and Maintenance

+- F 9.2.1 The load carrying areas and equipment of bulk vehicles and trailers must be constructed so that feeds are protected from contamination and cross contamination. - Guidance Vehicle and equipment design should permit effective cleaning and maintenance. - F 9.2.2 Before using any vehicle (including new) it must be thoroughly pressure cleaned UPDATED and sanitised (to include all surfaces that come into contact with food or feed) in accordance with the manufacturer of food/feed safe sanitisers recommendations and inspected.
+Proof of appropriate cleaning and inspection must be kept for audit. - F 9.2.3Exteriors of all vehicles must not represent a contamination risk when presentedUPDATEDfor the carriage of goods.
+To ensure this, vehicles must be cleaned routinely in accordance with the operator's procedures, customer and legal requirements. - Guidance Requirements may vary according to the species of livestock being fed and in the event of disease outbreaks.